khengwei118/algoTrading/README.md

 This is not investment advice.
 This program is for entertainment purposes only.

 ## Description
-This program selects the best value stocks from the S&P 500 index based on a calculation of
+This program selects the best "value" stocks from the S&P 500 index based on a calculation of
 - Price-to-Earnings (PE) ratio
 - Price-to-Book (PB) ratio
 - Price-to-Sales (PS) ratio